YiLimath/YiLimath.github.io/_pages/agent-system/reflection.md

 rewriting.
 Limit revision rounds, retain the rejected draft, and stop when a defined quality threshold or human checkpoint is reached.

+## Real-world application

+In code review or report production, a generator creates a candidate and an independent checker compares it with explicit requirements.
+The checker should return localized repair instructions, so the workflow can revise one defect and retain the rejected version for audit.

 ## Figure

 ![Reflection pattern](/images/agent-system/05-reflection.svg)